cyrusliew/cyrusliew-gatsby/src/pages/experience/communica-interactive.md

 url: https://communica.nz/
 date: 2017-09-15T12:00:00.000Z
 ---
-My tenure at Communica Limited started as a Front End Developer, focusing on crafting user-friendly interfaces, handling multiple projects, and optimizing website performance.
-Recognized for my skills and commitment, I was subsequently promoted to Lead Front End Developer.
-In this role, I led the Front End department, mentored junior developers, and oversaw project timelines and budgets.
-Notable achievements include implementing a code linter, building a React web portal, and enhancing the user experience by integrating a React app into Drupal.
-My work consistently delivered tailored solutions to companies of all sizes.
+I started at Communica Limited as a Front End Developer, then advanced to Lead Front End Developer.
+I managed projects, mentored juniors, and achieved notable milestones like implementing a code linter, creating a React web portal, and enhancing user experience by integrating React with Drupal, delivering tailored solutions consistently.